RX-M/kubecon-eu-2019/step01/README.md

 gRPC is a modern RPC system that allows interfaces to evolve gracefully, often without impacting existing clients, much like a REST API.
 Because gRPC is based on HTTP/2 it is easy to integrate with common web based tools and infrastructure.
 Perhaps one of the best things about gRPC is that it uses the powerful but concise Protocol Buffers IDL (interface description language).
-IDLs make describing applications interfaces a pleasure.
-Oh, also it doesn't hurt to mention that gRPC is fast, typically an order of magnitude or more faster than the equivalent REST API (your mileage may vary).
+IDLs make describing application interfaces a pleasure.
+Oh, also it doesn't hurt to mention that gRPC is fast, typically an order of magnitude (or more) faster than the equivalent REST API (your mileage may vary).

 ### 1. Install Go

 We'll build our microservice in Go.
-Go is the language gRPC is written in, and though not required, writing gRPC services in Go is convenient.
-Kubernetes and Docker are also written in Go and it is a generally popular language in the container and microservices spaces.
+Go is the language Kubernetes and Docker are written in, and though not required, writing gRPC services in Go is convenient.
+Go is a generally popular language in the container and microservices spaces.

-We'll use Go 1.12, clone, extract and install the release:
+We'll use Go 1.12.
+Clone, extract and install the release:

 ```
 ubuntu@ip-172-31-45-121:~/kubecon-eu-2019$ curl -sLO https://dl.google.com/go/go1.12.linux-amd64.tar.gz